 Laurence came through the door, looking for answers, looking for something to turn his path around, and looking for that stupid cat who messed up from day one.

 Enola, the blonde with thick, purple glasses and a light blue button shirt, walked through the door with her hair up in a ponytail, wanting nothing more than fried chicken and a cup of Kool-Aid.

-These sentences can become up to a paragraph long.
-It gets hard to keep up with them since they seem to stretch on forever.
-The reader can also have a hard time reading them, especially if they are back-to-back.
+These sentences can get up to a paragraph long.
+They are useful in some cases, but other times, they are hard to keep up with.
+Readers can also have a difficult time reading them, especially if they are back-to-back.

 A useful but long way to find them is by doing a deep edit.
 Pay attention to how long your sentences go on for.
 Did you reread a longer sentence to make sure you understood it right?
 Consider changing it up.